-It is the role of Catholic Regional College, Caroline Springs staff members to reassure and support a child or young person who makes a disclosure of abuse, and to ensure that the disclosure is taken seriously.
+It is the role of Catholic Regional College Caroline Springs staff members to reassure and support a child or young person who makes a disclosure of abuse.
 However, school staff members should never promise to keep any disclosures confidential, as all disclosures of abuse must be reported.

-The role of Catholic Regional College, Caroline Springs staff remains the same if disclosures are made by a parent/guardian/carer or a sibling, or if disclosures involve family violence.
+The role of Catholic Regional College Caroline Springs staff remains the same if disclosures are made by a parent/carer or a sibling, or if disclosures involve family violence.